saidvandeklundert/saidvandeklundert.github.io/_posts/2019-09-2-juniper-cisco_ios_xr_6vpe.md

 image: /img/cisco_juniper_logo.png
 ---

-In this post, we will enable the a VPN for IPv6 using <b>6VPE</b>.
+In this post, we will enable an existing <b>MPLS L3VPN</b> for IPv6 using <b>6VPE</b>.
 We will use the same topology used during my last post: [MPLS L3VPN between Juniper MX and Cisco IOS XR](http://saidvandeklundert.net/2019-08-28-juniper-cisco_ios_xr_mpls_vpn/ ), where we used the following topology:

 ![juniper and ios xr topology](/img/topology_juniper_ios_xr.png "topology")